cncf/tag-observability/whitepaper.md

 * See existing [GH issues marked for v1.1 version](https://github.com/cncf/tag-observability/labels/cn-o11y-whitepaper-v1.1).
 * For ideas, typos, and contributions, create a PR or add [GH issue](https://github.com/cncf/tag-observability/labels/cn-o11y-whitepaper-v1.1) for `v1.1/wip` version of this document.
 * Feel free to join our [TAG Observability Meetings or Slack](https://github.com/cncf/tag-observability/#how-we-communicate) to share feedback and questions!

+All changes should be against the tip version we maintain in [here](tip/whitepaper-draft.md)